top of page

 Chief Digital Strategy, Creative Marketing & Grant Development Director

-Jahmar oversees the digital and creative infrastructure of the Canvas of Hope Foundation, including technology support, marketing strategy, digital communications, and visual branding.
-He leads creative media production such as flyers, program materials, and digital assets, ensuring cohesive representation across all public-facing platforms.
+Jahmar Ticeson oversees the digital and creative infrastructure of the Canvas of Hope Foundation, including marketing strategy, digital communications, and visual brand presentation.
+He leads creative media production, such as flyers, program materials, and digital assets, ensuring consistent and compelling representation across all public platforms.

-He contributes to fundraising and expansion by assisting with grant development, outreach messaging, and organizational visibility.
-His flexibility and multi-department support allow him to step in wherever needed to strengthen operations, promote community presence, and help scale the mission forward.
+Jahmar also supports fundraising through grant development, outreach messaging, and increased organizational visibility.
+His adaptability and multi-department support strengthen internal operations, enhance community presence, and contribute to the foundation’s long-term growth.

 What Our Community Says